 The torque for tightening the nuts is 58 to 72 ft-lb (78 to 98 N-m, 8 to 10 kg-m).
 This torque is equivalent to applying about 88 to 110 lbs (40 to 50 kg) at the top of the wheel nut wrench.
 Never use your foot on the wheel nut wrench or a pipe extension on the wrench because you may exceed the specified torque.
 Have the wheel nut torque checked at the nearest automotive service facility.

-15. Store the flat tire in the compact spare tire compartment.
-When storing a conventional tire, put the spacer upside down and tighten the attaching bolt firmly.
+14. Store the flat tire in the spare tire compartment.

 Also store the jack and wheel nut wrench in their storage locations.
 See "Tire changing tools" in this section.